vvelazquezc/PHP-Employee-management/README.md

 # PHP-Employeee-manager

-_This proyect is a aproximation to a employye manager from a company_
+_This project is an approach to an employee manager system for a company_

 ## Starting 🚀

-_First you need to have a local copy of the repository, for this you have to do is start your IDE and in the console copy the next command:_
+_First you need to have a local copy of the repository, for this you have to start your IDE and in the console copy the next command:_

 ```
 git clone https://github.com/vvelazquezc/PHP-Employee-management.git